 In addition, we may become subject to interference proceedings conducted in the United States Patent Office or opposition proceedings conducted in foreign patent offices challenging the priority of invention or the validity of our patents.
-For example, Boston Scientific Corporation initiated opposition proceedings in 2005 and 2006, respectively, in the European Patent Office to oppose the Company's granted European patent number 1,202,682, or the 682 patent, related to an ePTFE intraluminal device such as certain of our EndoFit stent grafts, and to oppose the Company's granted European patent number 1,148,838, or the 838 patent, related to an ePTFE vascular prosthesis such as certain of our EndoFit stent grafts.
-Depending on the course of the opposition proceedings, the granted patent claims in the 682 patent will be amended or may be cancelled while the 838 patent may survive unamended, may be amended or may be cancelled.
+For example, Boston Scientific Corporation initiated opposition proceedings in 2005 and 2006, respectively, in the European Patent Office to oppose the Company's granted European patent number 1,202,682, related to an expanded polytetrafluoroethylene, or ePTFE, intraluminal device such as certain EndoFit stents, and to oppose the Company's granted European patent number 1,148,838, related to an ePTFE vascular prosthesis such as certain EndoFit stents.
+Depending on the course of the opposition proceedings, the granted patent claims in each patent may survive unchanged, may be amended or may be cancelled.
 We can not assure you that we will be successful in defending these oppositions.